JavaScript Where To

 Before ES6 (2015).
 JavaScript had Global Scope and Function Scope.

-ES6 introduced two important new JavaScript keywords: let
+ES6 introduced two important new JavaScript keywords: let and const.

 These two keywords provide Block Scope in JavaScript.